-Expect to receive the Permit to Practice within 30 days of filling the application.
+Expect to have the Permit to Practice within 30 days of filling the application.

-Candidates who have a CPA license in another state and wish to practice in Hawaii must follow the above steps for applying for a license and permit.
+Candidates who are a licensed cpa in another state and wish to practice in Hawaii must follow the above steps for applying for a license and permit.
 Hawaii does not have reciprocal license agreements with any other state.
 These candidates must also submit supplemental documents:

 - Obtain the Verification of License and Exam Scores from the CPA license packet.
-Complete the top parts, then forward to the state where the previous CPA license was obtained.
+Complete the top parts, then forward to the state where the previous CPA exam was taken.
 Those officials complete the remainder of the form and then submit it to the Hawaii Board of Public Accountancy.

-- Candidates who have held a CPA license in another state for at least 10 years and have been actively practicing public accounting for at least 5 years may receive a waiver from Hawaii's education requirements.
+- Candidates who have been a licensed cpa in another state for at least 10 years and have been actively practicing public accounting for at least 5 years may be eligible for a waiver from Hawaii's education requirements.
 For consideration, submit a waiver request in writing to the Hawaii Board of Public Accountancy.

 Continuing Education Requirements